threefoldfoundation/www_tfnow/content/docs/video-sharing/index.md

 ![](./img/peertive_window.png)

+*You can access PeerTube on the ThreeFold Now Marketplace directly [here](https://marketplace.threefold.io/marketplace/#/solutions/peertube).*

 ##  What is a video sharing platform?

 Since the early 2010s, with the increasing prevalence of technology and the Internet in everyday life, video hosting services have served as a portal to different forms of entertainment (comedy, games shows, games, or music), news, documentaries and educational videos.
 Content may be user-generated / amateur clips or commercial-level products.
 The entertainment industry uses this medium to release music, videos, movies and television shows directly to the public.
 Video hosting services are becoming more & more popular, especially with the explosion in popularity of blogs, internet forums and other interactive pages.
 The mass market for camera phones and smartphones has increased the supply of user-generated videos.